KunalSin9h/doingto/README.md

 - and go to the Download folder and type `chmod +x doingto-Linux-x86_64.AppImage`
 > If you are using ubuntu and above steps are not properly executing the app
 - then in bash Download `libfuse2` by typing `sudo apt install libfuse2`

+🚀 New updates and releases are automatically deployed to production.